‘Before you study the economics, study the economists!’

 At the same time, the Germans were complaining about the absence of a patent law in Switzerland and the consequent theft of German intellectual property by Swiss firms, notably in the chemical industry.
 Although England did not have a trademark law until 1862, ‘as early as the 1830s a number of English manufacturers were continuously engaged in litigation to protect trademarks’.

-In 1862, it introduced a trademark law (Merchandise Mark Act), which banned ‘commercial thievery’, such as the forging of trademarks and the labelling of false quantities.
+In 1862, England introduced a trademark law (Merchandise Mark Act), which banned ‘commercial thievery’, such as the forging of trademarks and the labelling of false quantities.
 In the 1887 revision of the act, mindful of foreign, particularly German, infringement of the English trademark law, the English Parliament specifically added the place or the country of manufacture as part of the necessary ‘trade description’.
 This revised act banned not only patently false descriptions but also misleading descriptions – such as the then widespread German practice of selling counterfeit Sheffield cutlery with fake logos.
 According to this act, ‘it [was] a penal offence to sell an article made abroad which has upon it any word or mark leading the purchaser to believe that it is made in England, in the absence of other words denoting the real place of origin’… the law also made specific provision requiring that ‘foreign goods marked with the name of an English dealer carry indication or place name of their foreign origin as well’.

 However, German firms employed a range of measures to get around this act: eg, they placed the country of origin’s stamp on the packaging instead of the individual articles, so once the packaging was removed customers could not tell the products’ country of origin (a technique said to be common in imports of watches, files).